thumblemonks/riot/README.markdown

 Riot differs primarily in that it does not rerun setup for each test in a context.
 I know this is going to shock a lot of folks.
 However, over the past several years of my doing TDD in some capacity or another, there are certain habits I have tried to pick up on any many others I have tried to drop.

 For instance, I believe that no assertion should mangle the context of the test data it is running in.
 Following this allows me to require setup be run only once for a collection of related assertions.
 Even in a nested context where setups are inherited, the setup's are called only once per the specific context.
+Furthermore, teardowns are also called only once per the specific context, after all the setups and assertions have run.

 Following all of this allows me to have very fast tests (so far).